Muhamaddiis/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello as follows owner:no permission at all group: no permission at all other users:all the permissions write a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 sep 20 14:25 hello a script that sets the mode of the file hello the same as olleh’s mode.
+a script that sets the permission to the file hello as follows owner:no permission at all group: no permission at all other users:all the permissions write a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 sep 20 14:25 hello a script that sets the mode of the file hello the same as olleh’s mode. a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.